Filing Quarterly License Reports FAQs

 What if the due date falls on a weekend?

-If the due date falls on a weekend, the next business day is considered a timely filing.
+If the due date falls on a weekend, the next business day is considered timely for filing and payment.

 What if I miss the filing or payment due date?

-If you fail to submit your Quarterly License Report AND pay your Quarterly License Fees by the report due date in the table above, you will be charged a late fee.
-A late fee of $25 per day will be assessed for each day you are late, up to 30 days.
+A late fee of $25 per day will be assessed for each day you do not submit your Quarterly License Report AND pay your Quarterly License Fees, up to 30 days.
 For example, if you are one day late in submitting your Quarterly License Report, you will be assessed a $25 late fee.
+If you submit your report on time, but your fee is a day late, your will be assessed a $25 late fee.
 If you are 30 days late, you will be assessed a $750 late fee.
 After 30 days, administrative action may also be taken against your license.